 15}

-This example demonstrates basic routing with react-router-dom, using the BrowserRouter, Route, and Link components.
+This example demonstrates basic routing with react-router-dom, using the BrowserRouter component to manage client-side routing.

 2

-This example demonstrates route parameters with react-router, using the useParams hook to access route parameters.
+This example demonstrates programmatic navigation with react-router, using the useHistory hook to navigate to a new route.

-Both packages are excellent choices for client-side routing in React applications. react-router provides the core routing functionality, while react-router-dom provides additional DOM-related features.
+Both packages are excellent choices for client-side routing in React applications. react-router provides a lightweight, flexible routing solution, while react-router-dom provides additional DOM-specific features.

 A routing library built by the original creator of React Router.
 Focuses on accessibility and simplicity, with built-in focus management for screen readers.